fast-af/developer-portal-starter/developer-portal/for-sellers/reporting/weekly-seller-reports/troubleshooting.md

 Here are some common reasons for not receiving the report:

-- The current time is before the scheduled weekly send time.
-(We send it out every Tuesday by 7am local time)
+- The current time is before the scheduled weekly send time
+  - We should send the Weekly Seller Report every Tuesday by 7am in the recipient's local time.
 - Fast does not send a Weekly Seller Report if your store does not have any Fast transactions in the prior week.
 - You are currently not on the distribution list for the report.
-See instructions above on how to subscribe.
+  - Please refer to the [Subscribing to the Weekly Seller Report page](/developer-portal/for-sellers/reporting/weekly-seller-reports/subscribing) for instructions on how to subscribe.